-Revenue Income received by the City v in support of a pro gram of services to the con mmunity.
+Revenue Income received by the City in support of a program of services to the community.
 It includes such items as property taxes, fees, user charges, grants, fines and forfeits, interest income and miscellaneous revenue.

-Revenue Estimate A formal estimate of how much revenue will be earned from a specific revenue source for some future period; typically a future fiscal year.
+A formal estimate of how much revenue will be earned from a specific revenue source Revenue Estimate for some future period; typically a future fiscal year.

-Salaries and Wages Amounts paid for personal services rendered by employees in accordance with rates, hours, terms and conditions authorized by law or stated in employment contracts.
+Amounts paid for personal services rendered by employees in accordance with rates, Salaries and Wages hours, terms and conditions authorized by law or stated in employment contracts.
 This category also includes overtime, temporary help, and car allowances.